4teamwork/ftw.solr/README.rst

 Highlighting
 ~~~~~~~~~~~~

-Highlighting requires an index named ``snippetText`` with it's own field type which does not too much text analysis.
+Highlighting requires an index named ``snippetText``
+with its own field type which does not do too much text analysis.
+Fields and indexes are configured in ``schema.xml`` of your collection.

 Example::

     <fieldType name="text_snippets" class="solr.TextField" positionIncrementGap="100">